automationsaan/aws-devops-data-engineer-project/README.md

 ### 3. Configure Variables

-- Edit `terraform/terraform.tfvars` to set your AWS region, DB credentials, subnet CIDRs, etc.
+- Edit `terraform/terraform.tfvars` and `terraform/variables.tf` to set your AWS region, DB credentials, subnet CIDRs, etc.
 - (Optional) Edit other variable files as needed for your environment.

 ---